andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 )
 ```

-With the *Promise.prototype.then* method we can schedule function calls ("callbacks") for the time after the promise's state changes.
+With the *Promise.prototype.then* method, we can schedule function calls ("callbacks") for the time after the promise's state changes.
-Not only that, it also allows access to the object's result property via the optional argument of the callback.
+Not only that, it allows us to use the value of the object's result property via the optional parameter of the callback.

 In more detail: